jgatka/100-days-of-code/log.md

 * Improve Form Field Accessibility with the label Element
 * Wrap Radio Buttons in a fieldset Element for Better Accessibility

-**Thoughts:** It is interesting to note how many elements of websites are typically encapsulated in a <div> tag, making it hard for users with disabilities to discern specifics and context from elements like radio buttons and charts.
+**Thoughts:** It is interesting to note how many elements of websites are typically encapsulated in a "div" tag, making it hard for users with disabilities to discern specifics and context from elements like radio buttons and charts.
 Today begins a new month in my #100daysofcode journey.
 I'm happy with the progress I've been making despite the other obligations I have in my life.
 I think that I'll be able to reach my goal of being the equivalent of a junior developer by 2021.

 **Link(s) to Work:**
 * [My profile on freecodecamp.org](https://freecodecamp.org/jgatka)